Understanding Notary Definition: Roles, Responsibilities, and Importance

 Jurats

-Jurats require the signatory to swear or affirm the truthfulness of the content in the document.
+Jurats require the signatory to swear or affirm the truthfulness of the content of the document.
 The notary administers an oath and witnesses the signatory signing the document.
 The identity verification process is similar to acknowledgments, involving government-issued photo identification.

 Legal Implications of Notarization